Nocturnal x Midsumma: Lunar New Year Disco by Tanya McCulloch

 This year, we are launching a new category of events specifically for our community of movers, shakers, and party makers.

-Each year, over 118,000 members of the LGBTQIA+ community attend Midsumma Carnival, and over 53,000 attend Midsumma Pride March.
-These signature Midsumma Festival events are some of the biggest on Melbourne’s queer calendar, but it doesn’t stop there!
+Each year, over 53,000 attend Midsumma Pride March.
+This signature Midsumma Festival event is one of the biggest on Melbourne’s queer calendar, but it doesn’t stop there!

-If you’re planning to host a party event on the evening of Midsumma Carnival or Midsumma Pride March, we want to hear from you.
+If you’re planning to host a party event on the evening of Midsumma Pride March, we want to hear from you.

 Want your event to be part of Midsumma Festival 2021?
 There are five steps to registering an event with us: